You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 - Learning new programming languages

-While programming languages may seem more relevant, cooking French cuisine could also be suitable if you can explain how mastering international recipes and delicacies is similar to project management.
+Although programming languages may seem more relevant, cooking French cuisine could also be appropriate if you can explain how mastering international recipes and delicacies is akin to programme management.

 Perhaps you’ve volunteered your time to assist the university health centre with projects.
 If so, it might look something like this: